apache/airflow/docs/apache-airflow-providers-http/operators.rst

     :end-before: [END howto_operator_http_task_post_op_formenc]

-You can also do a series of call on a paginated API:

 The :class:`~airflow.providers.http.operators.paginated.SimpleHttpOperator` also allows to repeatedly call an API endpoint, typically to loop over its pages.
 All API responses are stored in memory by the Operator and returned in one single result.
-Thus, it can be more memory and CPU intensive compared to the SimpleHttpOperator.
+Thus, it can be more memory and CPU intensive compared to a non-paginated call.

 By default, the result of the SimpleHttpOperator will become a list of Response.text (instead of one single Response.text object).